-In 5 Characteristics of a Good Textbook we discussed five quick and easy ways to evaluate a textbook.
-If you can afford the time and energy to dig a bit deeper, I strongly suggest to look for those five things in our ELT Coursebook Evaluation Checklist:
+In 5 Characteristics of a Good Textbook we discussed five quick and easy ways to evaluate a textbook, a small coursebook evaluation sample.
+If you can afford the time and energy to dig a bit deeper, I strongly suggest to look for those five things in your ELT Coursebook Evaluation Checklist as well:

 1. The PPP lesson structure

 There are quite a few different strategies out there, but this one never gets old.
 Presentation, Practice and Production (PPP) is one of the most popular lesson plan formats.
 And it’s a must-have of every good coursebook.

 Think about PPP as a pyramid.
 Presentation will be the tip of the pyramid, Practice is in the middle and Production is the base.

 For example, for a 60 minute lesson, allow 15 minutes for Presentation of new material, 20 minutes for Practice, and 25 minutes for Production.
 These stages are very clear cut in well-written textbooks.